 Your answers to these questions will be used to generate a Certificate of Attendance form.
 This form will be sent directly to Registration Services by NYS BOLE, there is no need for you to resubmit the form to Registration Services for processing.
 We will review the form and make any necessary adjustments in terms of category of points.
 Read the guidelines for completing the JD Certificate of Attendance.

 - Certification of Certificate of Attendance.
-Once you have completed your JD requirements, the Office of Registration Services will then review and complete your Certificate of Attendance Form, which will be sent directly to us by the NYS BOLE.
+Once you have completed your JD requirements, the Office of Registration Services will then review and complete your Certificate of Attendance Form.

-- Mailing deadlines.
-We will submit all your documentation by the June 15 school certificate deadline.
+- We will submit this electronic certification to NYS BOLE by the June 15 school certificate deadline.

-You will receive email confirmation when this has taken place.
+You will receive an email confirmation when this has taken place.